OneCodeMan/dank-sinatra/README.md

 - This program lets you input a text file, and generates a CSV file of German/English sentence pairs.
 - The format of the text file looks like this: \
 ![Text file format](https://imgur.com/Rc7fSL5.png) \
-_Copy and paste the English lines (left-hand side of DeepL) and place on above divider. copy and paste the German lines (right-hand side of DeepL) and place below divider._
+_Copy and paste the English lines (left-hand side of DeepL) and place above divider. copy and paste the German lines (right-hand side of DeepL) and place below divider._ \
+_NOTE: AT LEAST FOR NOW, THE DIVIDER MUST BE EXACTLY THIS: --------_
 - The CSV file looks something like: \
 ![CSV file format](https://imgur.com/ALWnUlc.png) \
 _English sentences on first column, German translated sentences on second column, SEPARATED BY A COMMA_